 Exporting WordPress Database from Phpmyadmin

-After identifying your database click on the export option on the menu and create a backup copy of your database.
-Choose the quick option as the export method and select SQL option as the file format.
+After identifying your database click on the Export option on the menu and create a backup copy of your database.
+Choose the quick option as the export method and select the SQL option as the file format.
 Once you have clicked on the go button save the database as your backup.
 When you choose to save the file ensure you save it in the format .sql.

 Restoring WordPress Database Backup via Phpmyadmin